GCC-Tiny/gcc-tiny-docs-rtd/docs/source/part11.rst

     p1.x := p2.y + 3.4;
   end

-We still need to clarify the priority between an 〈array-element〉 and a 〈field-access〉.
+We still need to clarify the priority between an array element and a field access .
 The following expressions (assuming they are valid given appropiate types for the variable a and the field b)

 .. code-block:: c